Breast Care Center

 - Bone density screening

 We use state-of-the-art imaging technology.

 The Breast Care Center offers the advanced technology found only at a hospital.
 We know early cancer diagnosis and treatment saves lives, so using state-of-the-art imaging is our priority.
-Currently, we are the only breast care center in Kansas City to use new artificial intelligence that references more than 450k examples to help better diagnose breast cancers early.
+Currently, we are the only breast care center in Kansas City to use artificial intelligence for mammograms and ultrasounds that references more than 450k examples to help better diagnose breast cancers early.